 Graduate Degree Programs

-- Head of the Department of Accounting, Finance and Economics
+- Department of Accounting, Finance and Economics

 Course work in which no formal grade is given (for example, CR, P, S, U, etc.) is not accepted for transfer credit.
 Credit for course work submitted for transfer from any college or university must be shown in semester credit hours or equated to semester credit hours.
 No academic work completed by correspondence may be applied to graduate degree programs.